dominicbates/football-score-predictor/README.md

 Data is extracted from the very useful football API https://www.football-data.org/

-I am using a very simple Poisson GLM to model football scores (with inputs of team1, team2, home/away)
+I am using a very simple Poisson GLM to model football scores (with inputs of team1, team2, home/away), with hyperparameters describing how to weight recent vs historical games in the fit

 ### 1: data_extractor.py